Blendify/blender-manual/blender_docs/manual/modeling/surfaces/selecting.rst

 The algorithm is the same as with meshes:

 More
-   for each selected control point, select **all** its linked points (i.e. two, three or four).
+   For each selected control point, select **all** its linked points (i.e. two, three or four).
 Less
-   for each selected control point, if **all** points linked to this point are selected, keep it selected.
+   For each selected control point, if **all** points linked to this point are selected, keep it selected.
-   For all other selected control points, de-select them.
+   For all other selected control points, deselect them.

 This implies two points: